The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 This is the first World Cup in which the OFC has a direct qualification slot for the World Cup finals.

-The OFC qualifying has now been completed.
-New Zealand have qualified directly for the 2026 World Cup, whilst New Caledonia has earned a place in the inter-confederation playoffs.
+The OFC qualifying has now been completed, with New Zealand qualifying directly for the 2026 World Cup.
+New Caledonia were unable to reach the final tournament after losing to Jamaica in their semi-final in the inter-confederation play-offs.

 UEFA (Union of European Football Associations)